vanHeemstraSystems/ballerina-kubernetes-headstart/README.md

          └── helloWorld.bal
 ```

-Add the environment variable BALLERINA_HOME to your ./baschr as follows:
+Add the environment variable BALLERINA_HOME to your ~/.bashrc as follows:

 ```
-vi ~/.bashcr
+vi ~/.bashrc
 export BALLERINA_HOME=/usr/lib64/ballerina
+export PATH=$PATH:$BALLERINA_HOME/bin
 ```

 Exit your current terminal session and start a new terminal session for your changed bash profile to take effect.